sstraccialini/k-means/README.md

 - can a centroid have no points assigned to it (empty cluster)?
 In such case, is it correct to reassign the centroid to a random point?
 - current_cost is set to 0 in Hartigan, when the riassignment would cause an infinite cost (?).
 Can it happen if the point is not equal to the centroid?
 What to do?
 - In binary Hartigan ha senso riordinare la lista o è meglio procedere randomicamente?
+- in standard Hartigan, the algorithm continues from the edited datapoint on, instead than starting back from the first one.